History of Ameren in Timeline

 As of 2021, Ameren Illinois and Ameren Missouri distribute electricity and natural gas to most of central and southern Illinois and to much of northern and eastern Missouri.

-In 2023, a Sierra Club report listed Ameren's Labadie Energy Center as one of the 17 deadliest coal plants in the US, urging the EPA to regulate harmful emissions contributing to regional haze.
-The report also highlighted that Labadie is the second-largest producer of greenhouse gases among the nation’s coal plants.
+In 2023, a Sierra Club report identified Ameren's Labadie Energy Center as one of the 17 deadliest coal plants in the U.S., urging the EPA to regulate harmful emissions that contribute to regional haze affecting nearby communities.